Unrotated Projectile: RP-3

 The 3-inch UP system was the basis of the RP-3 air-to-surface rocket and the Mattress surface-to-surface multiple rocket launcher.
 By 1943, Coastal Command decided that RP-3 rockets could be more than a supplement for torpedoes in attacks on merchant ships in the North Sea.
 The RP-3 was about 6 ft long and 3 in diameter with 11–12 lb of propellant and 14 lb of TNT or Amatol semi-armour piercing warhead, a 25 lb solid armour-piercing projectile or an HE fragmentation warhead with 2.9–12.1 lb of explosive filling.
 The armour-piercing head was tested against U-boats early in the year and on 23 May 1943 Fairey Swordfish from HMS Archer pierced the pressure hull of U-752 firing Rocket Spears with a cast-iron head.
 The submarine was scuttled as surface craft arrived.

 The explosive rocket was to be tried first on ships.
 Test firing from a Bristol Beaufighter were conducted in March and April; rails were fitted to Beaufighters of two Coastal Command squadrons and a target ship was moored of North Coates for training.
 On 22 June 1943, the North Coates Strike Wing used the RP-3 in an attack on an Axis convoy off the Dutch coast between The Hague and Den Helder.
 The German ships also used a new device, a rocket which lifted a cable-on-a-parachute into the air.
-The Flak suppression Beaufighter crews claimed to have damaged four Flak ships with rockets (not upheld by research after the war) and two Beaufighters were shot down.
+The Flak suppression Beaufighter crews claimed to have damaged four Vorpostenboote (Flak ships) with rockets (not upheld by research after the war) and two Beaufighters were shot down.

 Tulip

-During 1944, the 1st (Armoured) Batttalion Coldstream Guards unit of the Guards Armoured Division obtained some rockets and launch rails from a nearby Typhoon squadron.
+During 1944, the 1st (Armoured) Battalion Coldstream Guards unit of the Guards Armoured Division obtained some rockets and launch rails from a nearby Typhoon squadron.
 The Guards mounted one on each side of their tank turrets, the equipment being known as Tulip.
 The rocket was powered by the "Motor, rocket, aircraft, 3-inch, No.1" but the type launch rail is not known.
 The rockets carried Shell, HE, 60lb SAP No.1 or No.2 with a 14 lb explosive filling.
 In late March 1945, during the invasion of Germany, an attempt to capture Lingen by coup de main failed and a deliberate attack with artillery support was planned.
-After an artillery bombardment and under the cover of a smoke screen, No. 2 Troop of the 1st (Armoured) Batttalion, Coldstream Guards fired its "Typhoon rockets" and the attack began, an officer ran onto the bridge west of Lingen and cut the wires to a demolition charge, the bridge was captured and charged over by Sherman tanks.
+After an artillery bombardment and under the cover of a smoke screen, No. 2 Troop of the 1st (Armoured) Battalion, Coldstream Guards fired its "Typhoon rockets" and the attack began, an officer ran onto the bridge west of Lingen and cut the wires to a demolition charge, the bridge was captured and charged over by Sherman tanks.